 I am associate professor of English Applied Linguistics/SLAT in the English Department at the University of Arizona.
 Broadly, my research focuses on the use of corpus-based discourse analysis to answer questions of relevance for second language studies, sociolinguistics, and applied linguistics.
 My current research primarily focuses on two contexts of language use: academic writing and spoken health care communication.
 I study lexico-grammatical, interactional, fluency, and prosodic features from a register and discourse-based approach within these contexts.
 My goal is to apply my findings to inform teaching, training, and assessment in these settings.
-I am also interested in the use of technology in language teaching (particularly corpus-based instruction).
+I am also interested in technology enhanced language learning (particularly corpus-based instruction) and am part of the TELL initiative at University of Arizona, a group of interdisciplinary researchers across the institution.
 I run the Corpus Linguistics Research Lab and am currently working with a research group to develop the Corpus and Repository of Writing, a corpus of texts written by 1st year international undergraduates at Purdue.

-Research interests: corpus linguistics, EAP, ESP, discourse analysis, sociolinguistics, health care communication, L2 academic writing, L2 teaching (pronunciation, grammar, vocabulary development), L2 assessment
+Research interests: corpus linguistics, technology enhanced-language learning, EAP, ESP, discourse analysis, sociolinguistics, health care communication, L2 academic writing, L2 teaching (pronunciation, grammar, vocabulary development)